danielnoam/portfolio/content/games/project-umn/content.md

     </figure>
 </div>

-### Simulation
+### The World

 - Clean, minimalist look that highlights important elements while maintaining a distinctive sci-fi aesthetic.
-- Button prompts and hints that appear as part of the environment instead of floating UI elements, showing up only when needed.
+- Button prompts and hints that appear as part of the environment instead of UI elements, showing up only when needed.
 - Game menus are built as part of the world itself with smooth animations and controls that match the game's overall feel.
 - Test chambers that build themselves through animated sequences, creating dramatic scene changes and reinforcing the artificial testing environment.